 Note that the income levels apply to the 2019 tax year and are adjusted for inflation each year.
 They also cover income from all sources.
 In addition, this tax break is set to expire come January 1, 2026.
 The IRS has very specific rules around the new pass-through tax deduction and property depreciation tax breaks.
 Working with a certified financial planner (CFP) and a certified public accountant (CPA) can be a major help here.

 Renting out your home can be a lucrative business if you do it right.
 That includes getting fully acquainted with landlord, property and tax laws.
 You also want to avoid handing the keys to the wrong person.
-A team of professionals – lawyers, accountants, real estate agents – can make the whole process easier.
-And a financial advisor can help you make the most out of your rental income and the benefits available to you such as home improvement loans.
+A team of professionals such as lawyers, accountants and real estate agents can make the whole process easier.
+While the act of renting out your home can be fairly easy with all the tools available today, you may need help identifying how to best protect your asset.

 Tips for Renting Out Your Home